andresgongora/synth-shell/README.md

 sudo apt install fonts-powerline
 ```

+Also, for the best experience with `fancy-bash-promt.sh`,
+it's highly to configure your terminal to use a font face like
+`hack-ttf`.
+If you don't have it yet, its usually in the oficial repos
+of most common distributions.
+It's a clean and very productive font
+for terminals and IDEs alike.

 ### Manual instalation of individual scripts
 These are simple scripts which do not require an installation as such.